 Wyler Park is a top quality mixed-use property located in Bern, Switzerland.
 It has over 16,800 square meters of commercial space, 4,100 square meters of residential space, and another 7,800 square meters available for additional commercial development.
 The commercial part is leased entirely to SBB (AAA rated), the Swiss national transport authority wholly owned by the Swiss Confederation, and serves as the headquarters of their Passenger Traffic division.
-The commercial lease is Swiss inflation rate - adjusted and ends in 2019 with two 5 year extension periods thereafter.
-The annual rental income from the commercial area of the project is CHF 4.83m (USD 4.77m).
+The commercial lease is Swiss inflation rate-adjusted and ends in 2019 with two 5 year extension periods thereafter.
+The annual rental income from the commercial area of the project is CHF 4.84m (USD 5.22m).

 Following the successful development of 39 residential apartments, management rented out all of the apartments.
 The entire property is fully rented.
-The annual rental income from the residential area is about CHF 0.59m (USD 0.63m).
+The annual rental income from the residential area is about CHF 0.58m (USD 0.62m).

 Livermore is the sole owner of Wyler Park through its wholly owned Swiss subsidiary, Livermore Investments AG.
-The loan outstanding on the project is CHF 78.9m (USD 86.3), which is a non-recourse loan to Livermore Investments AG backed only by this property.
-The loan matures in July 2014.
-The valuation of the property on current-use basis as of year-end 2012 is CHF 115.9m (USD 126.5m) and of year end 2011 was CHF 114.9m (USD 122.5m).
+The loan outstanding on the project as of 31 December 2013 is CHF 78.4m (USD 88.0m), which is a non-recourse loan to Livermore Investments AG backed only by this property.
+The loan balance is fully repayable on 12 July 2014.
+However, the Group is currently negotiating the refinancing of this loan with a Swiss Bank for a term of another five years.

+The valuation of the property on current-use basis as of year-end 2013 is CHF 115.7m (USD 129.9m) and of year end 2012 was CHF 115.9m (USD 126.5m).